huri000/CrownControl/README.md

 - [x] Can be repositioned either using force touch or long press.
 - [x] Can be spinned clockwise and counter clockwise.
-- [x] Most of the user interactions are configurable.
+- [x] Most of the user interaction actions are configurable.
 - [x] The background and foreground sizes are configurable.
 - [x] Can be fully stylized.